Janvijain/Qwiklabs-Implement-DevOps-in-Google-Cloud-Challenge-Lab/README.md

 # Qwiklabs Implement DevOps in Google Cloud Challenge Lab

+Step by Step guide to solve this challenge lab.
+Can also refer my video for the same: https://youtu.be/MLgc-EkO8Ik

 # Task 1: Configure a Jenkins pipeline for continuous deployment to Kubernetes Engine

 Cloud Shell